 Offer vital medical and healthcare assistance in a rural Zulu village of South Africa.
 With one of the highest rates of HIV/AIDS in the country and a lack of resources and skilled medical staff nearby, this area is in desperate need of dedicated volunteers.
-You will be part of very successful and on-going treatment programs that have helped many villagers recover from illnesses and disease, while at the same time having a life-changing experience in one of the most beautiful and wild areas of South Africa.
+Whether you are looking to utilize your existing medical skills or wanting to explore a future in the healthcare field, you will play a useful part of very successful and on-going treatment programs.
+Couple this with having a life-changing experience in one of the most beautiful and wild areas of South Africa.

 AS A VOLUNTEER, YOU'LL GET TO: